-Karri Kuenzli Bradley brings an extensive scientific background to helping clients obtain patent rights in the United States and foreign jurisdictions.
-Her experience in the lab helps her communicate efficiently and effectively with scientists in the chemical, agricultural and life sciences industries.
-Karri’s clients include many of the world’s most innovative universities, research institutions, governmental entities, and emerging and privately held businesses.
+Karri Kuenzli Bradley brings an extensive scientific background to helping clients obtain intellectual property rights in the United States and foreign jurisdictions.
+Her clients include many of the world’s most innovative universities, research institutions, and biotech companies.

-Karri holds a Ph.D. in Cellular and Molecular Pharmacology and Physiology and has performed post-doctoral fellowships in pharmacology and molecular biology.
-Her desire for continued learning and challenge drives her commitment to understanding all aspects of client businesses and goals, in order to provide the best possible representation.
+Karri holds a Ph.D. in Cellular and Molecular Pharmacology and Physiology and performed post-doctoral fellowships in pharmacology and molecular biology.
+This experience and her desire for continued learning and challenge translates to her commitment to understanding all aspects of a client’s business and goals and providing them with the best possible representation.

 Representative Issued Patents

 - US 7,795,499 9/14/2012 Agrigenetics, Inc., entitled “Generation of Plants with Improved Drought Tolerance.”

 - US 8,193,145 6/5/2012 University of Nevada, Reno, entitled “Laminins, Derivatives, and Compositions Including Same and Methods for Their Therapeutic Use.”

 - US 8,187,622 5/29/2012 Marquet Cardiopulmonary AG, entitled “Use of Nonionic Esters in Coating for Surfaces Coming in contact with Blood.”

 - US 8,414,935 4.9/2013 Byzmed LLC, entitled “Composition and Methods for Clotting Blood.”

 - US 8,418,270 7/9/2013 Ventana Medical Systems, Inc., entitled “Method for Chromogenic Detection of Two or More Target Molecules in a Single Sample.”